top of page

 • Create an environment with enough structure to allow everyone to understand their role, and enough freedom to allow the group to evolve based on the strengths present within the individuals who make up the whole and the relationships that emerge between them.

-• Provide a communication framework that fosters communication skill building within the team members themselves, allowing everyone to “learn to fish”.
+• Provide a communication framework that fosters communication skill building, allowing team members to “learn to fish”.

-• Continually understand the evolving phase of team development the group is currently in and create strategic plans around this stage, allowing the team to grow and mature through it.
+• Continually monitor and understand the group's current phase of team development and create strategic plans around this stage, allowing the team to grow and mature through it.

 ADDITIONAL RESOURCES